Emergent literacies: Lessons and activities

 One type of phonological awareness game involves rhyming, which helps children identify similar sounds in words.
 In one rhyming game, the teacher can present three different "consonant-vowel-consonant" words and ask children which word does not rhyme.
 For example, cat, log, and dog.
 The full activity and other similar rhyming activities are available online.

-Other activities include: songs and chants; word play, games, rhymes and riddles; Storybooks, poetry, nursery rhymes, Dr. Seuss;

-Oral Storytelling; Clapping, jumping, manipulating letters, blocks.
+Other activities include songs and chants, riddles, storytelling, poetry, and integrating coinciding actions like clapping or jumping.

-Everything should be playful, engaging, interactive, social, deliberate, and purposeful, stimulate curiosity, and encourage experimentation with language and comprehensive language and literacy programs.
+The activities are designed to foster curiosity and encourage experimentation with language and literacy programs through mimicking play.